Sato-Tate equidistribution for families of Hecke-Maass forms on SL(n,R)/SO(n): Coarse and fine geometric expansion

-Since for fixed $f$, only finitely many $\Fmo$ contribute to $\Jgeom(f)$, the fine expansions for $J_{\Fmo}(f)$ can be combined: If $S$ is a sufficiently large finite set with respect to the support of $f$ (one could take any $S$ containing all $S_{\Fmo}$ for all $\Fmo$ contributing to $\Jgeom(f)$), then
+\begin{remark} For a given $f\in C_c^\infty(G(\A)^1)$, only finitely many $\Fmo$ contribute to $\Jgeom(f)$ so that the fine expansions for each $J_{\Fmo}(f)$ could be combined.
+Assume that $f=\prod_v f_v$ is factorizable, and that $S$ is a sufficiently large finite set with respect to the support of $f$, namely $S$ should contain all $S_{\Fmo}$ for all $\Fmo$ contributing to $\Jgeom(f)$, and all places $v$ where $f_v$ is not the characteristic function of the standard maximal compact $K_v$.
+Then

 where $\gamma$ now runs over a set of representatives for the $M(\Q)$-conjugacy classes in $M(\Q)$.
-For our purposes, however, it is more convenient to consider the fine expansion of $J_{\Fmo}(F^{\mu}_\pm)$ individually for every contributing $\Fmo$.
-In the following we shall always use \eqref{eq:fine:exp:o} and our sets $S_{\Fmo}$ as determined in \eqref{So} above.
+For our purposes, it will be however more direct to consider the fine expansion of $J_{\Fmo}(f)$ individually for every contributing $\Fmo$. \end{remark}